rsh52/Tutorials/GH_Actions_Runner_Setup_for_GHE.md

 - Allows customization of software installed in the self-hosted runner image

 In order to set up a Kubernetes cluster, AWS Elastic Kubernetes Service (EKS) works as the managed service for automation of scaling, deployment, and overall management of the cluster(s).

+# Set up Kubernetes Cluster on EKS

+## Get AWS Credentials

+As a first step, be sure to clone this repository to your local computer and then cd into its location.

+Depending on your organization or self-accessed AWS channel, there are a number of ways to retrieve AWS "keys" both through the Management Console as well as the AWS CLI.
+See the [AWS Documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) for more information on how to retrieve these.

+You will need the following 3 variables:

+- `AWS_ACCESS_KEY_ID` (something like `AKIAIOSFODNN7EXAMPLE`)
+- `AWS_SECRET_ACCESS_KEY` (something like `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`)
+- `AWS_SESSION_TOKEN`

+> **Note:** The `AWS_SESSION_TOKEN` may not be required and is based on security requirements enforced on the account.

 ### Troubleshooting